julian1/ansible-consolidated/README.md

 ### Useful flags
 ```
 --list-tasks  show tasks that will be run
+--check       report what would have done only
 -s            force use of sudo for all plays even if not marked as such
 --private-key ~/.ssh/id_rsa
 --ask-sudo-pass
 -k ask pass